-MonkeyLearn is a machine learning platform that offers an easy-to-use pre-trained sentiment analysis model that you can try right now for free.
+MonkeyLearn is a machine learning platform that offers an easy-to-use pre-trained sentiment analysis model that you can try out for free.
 MonkeyLearn’s text analysis tools can be integrated with apps (like Excel, Google Sheets, Zapier, and Zendesk), so you can simply dive in with software you already use.

-And if you need a model tailored directly to your industry and your specific needs, you can train your own sentiment analysis model.
+And if you need a brand sentiment model tailored directly to your industry and your specific needs, you can train your own sentiment analysis model.
 It’s easy.
 No coding necessary!

 Meltwater began in 2001 as an online media monitoring company to scour the news for trending information and individual client mentions.
 They now have massive news and social media databases that their AI software uses for media monitoring, social media listening, social media management, PR analytics, and influencer engagement tools.